stromseng/effective-progress/ROADMAP.md

 # Roadmap

-## Phase 1 — Foundation cleanup

-- [ ] Clean up architecture and API.
-- [ ] Replace Maps with LRU Caches to prevent memory growth on long running tasks with many subtasks.

 ## Phase 2 — Core display features

 - [ ] Rethink color styling etc, to allow for multiple chalk styles like strikethrough and color.